Celebrating the heyday of magazines, this exhibition explores the significant types of photographs made for the printed page.

 Photographs have come a long way since the first halftone—a picture of Steinway Hall in Manhattan—was published in the New York Daily Graphic in 1873.
-Picture magazines reached an all-time high between 1920 and the 1980s and quickly grew in number and specialty.
-Made for Magazines presents the significant types of magazine photographs—news and human interest, celebrity, sports, fashion, architecture and advertising—while investigating the transition from print publications to the fluid network of online content.
-Though print media has been on the decline since the rise of the internet, the impact of these celebrated images made for magazines still resonates to this day.
+The images needed to command a reader’s attention and entice a passerby to stop and purchase the publication.
+Magazines grew quickly in number and specialty, to a peak reached between 1920 and the 1980s.
+With the rise of the Internet, print media has been on the decline, but the impact of important images made for magazines still resonates in the 21st century.